samuell-k/ITA-KAMANZI-Samuel-22RP02314/README.md

 created_at
 updated_at
 Nested Set Model
-Implement the Nested Set Model for managing the hierarchical structure of categories using Laravel’s Eloquent ORM.
+Implement the Nested Set Model to manage the hierarchical structure of categories using Laravel’s Eloquent ORM.

 API Routes
-Implement the following API routes for category management:
+Define the following routes for category management:

 GET /categories: Retrieve all categories in XML format.
 GET /categories/{id}: Retrieve a specific category by its ID in XML format.
-POST /categories: Create a new category (accept XML with name and parent_id fields).
+POST /categories: Add a new category (accepts XML with name and parent_id fields).
-PUT /categories/{id}: Update an existing category (accept XML with name).
+PUT /categories/{id}: Update an existing category (accepts XML with name).
 DELETE /categories/{id}: Delete a category and return a success message in XML format.
 Error Handling & Validation
-Ensure proper error responses in XML format for invalid requests.
+Implement proper error handling for invalid requests, returning appropriate XML error responses.
-Implement logic using Laravel routing, controllers, and models.
+Use Laravel routing, controllers, and models to implement the necessary logic for these endpoints.
 Unit Testing
-Write unit tests to ensure the correct functionality of each API endpoint.
+Develop unit tests to ensure the correct behavior and functionality of each API endpoint.

 Activity 4: Develop APIs for Your Project - Laravel Bank System Overview
-This banking system is developed using Laravel and provides fundamental banking operations, such as creating accounts, making deposits, and processing withdrawals.
+This banking system, built with Laravel, provides key banking functions such as account creation, deposits, withdrawals, and more.

-Requirements
+System Requirements
-Ensure the following are installed on your system:
+Make sure the following software is installed on your system:

-PHP (version 8.0 or higher)
+PHP (version 8.0 or above)
 Composer
-MySQL (or any preferred database system)
-Laravel (version 9 or higher)
+MySQL (or an alternative database of your choice) Laravel (version 9 or higher)
 Node.js and NPM (for frontend asset management) Installation Instructions